CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardslimited.md

 These types of marshaling points can affect your marshaling point total in two ways:

- - No more than half (round up) of your marshaling points can come from any one type of marshaling points.
+ - No more than half (round up[^roundup]) of your marshalling points can come from any one type of marshalling points.
- - If your opponent has zero (or negative) points for any one type of marshaling points, your points for that same type of marshaling points are doubled.
+ - If your opponent has zero (or negative) points for any one type of marshalling points, your points for that same type of marshalling points are doubled.
 This doesn't apply to kill points and miscellaneous points.

 #### The Longer Games

 The Starter Game is also called the "1-deck game."
 For experienced players with tuned decks, this game usually lasts 20-60 minutes.
 If you want longer, more detailed play, there are 3 other games.

 In a "2-deck game" (the "short game"), the Council is called when each play deck has been exhausted twice.
-You may call the Council when your play deck has been exhausted twice, or when it has been exhausted once and you have at least 25 marshaling points (MPs).
+You may call the Council when your play deck has been exhausted twice, or when it has been exhausted once and you have at least 25 marshalling points (MPs).

 In a "3-deck game" (the "long game"), the Council is called when each play deck has been exhausted three times.
-You may call the Council when your play deck has been exhausted three times, or when it has been exhausted twice and you have at least 30 marshaling points.
+You may call the Council when your play deck has been exhausted three times, or when it has been exhausted twice and you have at least 30 marshalling points.
 Increase the sideboard size to 20 cards.

 In a "4-deck game" (i.e., the "campaign game"), the Council is called when each play deck has been exhausted four times.
-You may call the Council when your play deck has been exhausted four times, or when it has been exhausted three times and you have at least 40 marshaling points.
+You may call the Council when your play deck has been exhausted four times, or when it has been exhausted three times and you have at least 40 marshalling points.
 Increase the sideboard size to 25 cards.

 ## 2 • THE CARDS AND DECKS